nigel12341/discord-api-wrapper/README.md

 // Get the logged in user information using the access_token getLoggedInUserInformation(access_token)

+// Get the logged in user connections using the access_token getLoggedInUserConnections(access_token)

 // Get all the guilds the logged in user is in using the access_token getCurrentUserGuilds(access_token)